TheGoodlike13/liberty_or_death/README.md

 Fuck you, `university`.
 It's not because you didn't teach me this stuff.
 I probably would've never picked up this shit even if I had to, back then.
 No, it's just because you suck.
-Everything I learned, I learned from like 2 books.
+Everything I know, I learned from like 2 books.
 Neither of which was recommended by university.
 What a waste of time.

 Fuck you, `social media`.
 What a useless fucking distraction.